VietAnhPhan/VietAnhPhan/README.md

 ## Hi there 👋
+Full-stack Developer with 2+ years of experience building scalable web applications and RESTful APIs.
+Strong in React, Node.js, PostgreSQL, WordPress development, and cloud deployment (Heroku, Supabase).
+Experienced working with Japanese clients and international teams.
+Seeking developer opportunities in Korea.
 <!--
 **VietAnhPhan/VietAnhPhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.